KevinMaikath/CRM_API_Test/README.md

 - '/customers'
   - GET: returns a list with all the customers.
   - POST: creates a customer instance into the database.

     Required parameters:
-      - name: customers name.
+      - `name`: customers name.
-      - surname: customers surname.
+      - `surname`: customers surname.

+      Optional parameters:
-      - imgUrl: URL for the customers image.
+      - `img_url`: URL for the customers image.

-'img_url' field is optional.
-If it isn't set in the request, it will get the default value 'No image yet'

 - '/customer/{customerID}'
   - PUT: updates the specified customer.
-All parameters are optional.
+All parameters (`name`, `surname` and `img_url`) are optional.
   - DELETE: deletes the specified customer.

+- To get a customer's image, send a GET request to it's `img_url`.
+For example, if you want to get the default image: '/media/images/default.png'

+#### Image uploads
+Whenever customer with an image is created, the image will be stored in the project's image folder (configured in 'settings.py').
+If no image is set when creating a customer, it will automatically get the default one.

+In order to decrease the image storage capacity, every uploaded image will be cropped if it doesn't fit the maximum configured size.
+Moreover, when a customer's image is updated, the previous image will be removed from the images folder.